shreyansh2400/vms/README.md

 # vms
-1. Nevigate to vms\Vendor_Management_System_project/settings.py file
+1. Navigate to vms\Vendor_Management_System_project/settings.py file
 in database change your database name and password

 2.Here i have attached vms.sql file just import in your database and